-The County Administrator or his designee is authorized to approve Purchase Orders in an amount not to exceed \$25,000.
+The County Administrator or his designee is authorized to approve Purchase Orders in an amount not to exceed \$25,000 or budgeted and eligible purchases that meet or are less than the South Carolina State contract purchase amount for the current year.
 The Administrator may authorize designees for approval of Purchase Orders at such lower amounts as he deems appropriate.